Patrick FISHER

 efficiency for conventional engines, both gasoline and diesel.

-This unique cutting edge technology provides substantial increases
+This unique cutting edge technology provides substantial

-power-shaft.
-A simple mechanical combination, never before
+piston rod and power-shaft.
+A simple mechanical combination,

-remaining mechanical arrangement for conventional piston engines
+yet leaves the remaining mechanical arrangement for conventional

 This new arrangement uses a unique yoke-arm which substantially

-increases piston dwell during combustion to significantly increase
+increases piston dwell during combustion to significantly

-combustion efficiencies.
-Surprisingly, this simple modification
+increase combustion efficiencies.
+Surprisingly, this simple

-greatly decreases piston rod angularity and the associated piston
+efficiencies, but also greatly decreases piston rod angularity

-friction.
-The result is superior fuel economy, increased power and
+and the associated piston friction.
+The result is superior fuel

-reduced emissions for both conventional crankshaft powered
+economy, increased power and reduced emissions for both

-gasoline and diesel engines.
-Most all conventional engines can be
+Most all conventional engines can be accommodated such as

-accommodated such as single-cylinder, V-type, in-line,
+single-cylinder, V-type, in-line, horizontally-opposed and

 The low cost and simplicity to implement the Fisher yoke-arm